Supearnesh/ml-dog-cnn/capstone_report.md

 ![F1 Score](https://raw.githubusercontent.com/Supearnesh/ml-dog-cnn/master/img/f1_score.png)

 For the scope of this project, it will be sufficient to calculate the precision, recall, and F1 score for the CNN against a test set from the `dogImages` dataset alone.
-The binary classifiers used to detect dogs and humans will not be evaluated since they are both out-of-the-box models.
+The binary classifiers used to detect dogs and humans will not be evaluated since they are both out-of-the-box models only used for binary classification.

 ## II.
 Analysis
 _(approx. 2-4 pages)_

 ### Data Exploration